 Threat Classification Disease

 West Nile Virus

 Eastern Equine Encephalitis

 Lyme Disease

-Dissesses almostly present in Vermont Anaplasmosis
+Disaassa alwaadu waasant in Varmaant Anaplasmosis

-Diseases already present in Vermont that may be exacerbated by climate change Babesiosis
+Diseases already present in vermont Babesiosis

-that may be exactioated by chinate change Hard Tick Relapsing Fever
+that may be exacerbated by chinate change Hard Tick Relapsing Fever

 Jamestown Canyon Virus

 Tularemia

 Powassan Virus

 St. Louis Encephalitis

 Diseases that may spread to Vermont Western Equine Encephalitis

 even without contribution of climate change, whose La Crosse Encephalitis

 spread to and transmission of Vermont could be Ehrlichiosis

 exacerbated by climate change Alpha-gal Syndrome

 Rocky Mountain Spotted Fever

-Diseases with vectors that may spread to Vermont by the Dengue
+Diseases with vectors that may spread to Vermont Dengue

-end of the century under a higher emission scenario Zika Virus
+by the end of the century under a higher emission Zika Virus

-end of the century under a higher emission sectario Chikungunya Virus
+scenario Chikungunya Virus

-Diseases that have or may in the future have competent Yellow Fever
+Diseases that have or may in the future have Yellow Fever

-vectors in Vermont, Malaria
+competent vectors in Vermont, Malaria

 but are unlikely to become established in Vermont Chagas Disease

 despite a vector presence Rift Valley Fever

 Bartonellosis

 Rabies

-Diseases that may be present in Vermont or may spread Hantavirus
+Diseases that may be present in Vermont or may Hantavirus

-to Vermont in the future but whose link with climate Leptospirosis
+spread to Vermont in the future but whose link with Leptospirosis

-changes expected in Vermont is tenuous.
-Plague
+alimete changes expected in Verment is tenuous Plague

+enniate changes expected in vermont is tenuous.
 Valley Fever

 Anthrax

 Q Fever